Conformally invariant differential operators on Heisenberg groups and minimal representations: The Fourier transformed picture

-\begin{remark} We give a formal heuristic argument why the representation $\rho_\min$ should extend to a unitary representation on $L^2(\RR^\times\times\Lambda,|\lambda|^{\dim\Lambda-2s_\min}d\lambda)$.
+\begin{remark} We give a formal heuristic argument, why the representation $\rho_\min$ should extend to a unitary representation on $L^2(\RR^\times\times\Lambda,|\lambda|^{\dim\Lambda-2s_\min}d\lambda)$.
 Note that several steps of the argument need a certain regularization to make sense.
-However, since we prove that $\rho_\min$ extends to a unitary representation by different means, we do not justify all steps.\\ By Proposition~\ref{prop:KnappSteinIntegralFormula} the invariant Hermitian form on $I(\zeta,\nu)$ is given by a regularization of
+However, since we prove that $\rho_\min$ extends to a unitary representation by different means, we do not justify all steps.
+For simplicity we assume that $\zeta$ is the trivial representation.\\ By Proposition~\ref{prop:KnappSteinIntegralFormula}, the invariant Hermitian form on $I(\zeta,\nu)$ is given by a regularization of